abdulmoizniazi/my-commands/README.md

-This is a repo that contains helping commands.
+This is a repo that contains helping commands..

 ```
 # utilsxl.py